em-al-wi/proactions-dev/README.md

 ### 4. Edit Your Configuration File

-1. Open `public/SysConfig/pro-actions.ai-kit.yaml` in your preferred text editor (e.g., Visual Studio Code).
+1. Navigate to the `public/SysConfig` directory.
-2. Make changes to the configuration as needed.
+2. Create a new file named `pro-actions.ai-kit.yaml`.
-3. Save your changes.
+3. Use the template provided in the same directory (`pro-actions.ai-kit.yaml.template`) as a starting point.

 ---